dybran/Project-23/Project-23.md

 ![](./Images/nbv.PNG)

 The content in the browser remains unchanged despite restarting the deployment, which resulted in the termination of the previous pod and the creation of a new one.

+To delete the cluster

+`$ eksctl delete cluster --name deploy`